thgleb/shri2/README.md

 - serialization / deserialization in different data formats
 - permanent storage of data anywhere
-- CLI for maintaining the data
+- web interface for maintaining the data